hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_system.md

 Funny thing is, that stuff like INSERT, UPDATE and DELETE statements *do work fine* even with SQLite, so it's just the result set returning SELECT statement (and catalog functions) which involves `SQLDescribeColW`/`SQLBindCol` to retrieve results which causes problems.
 SELECT works fine with other databases/database drivers.
 But I can't just assume that it's the driver causing the problem - as it works just fine in e.g. WinSQL and DBeaver.
 I must do something wrong in the most esoteric ways here.

 Any ideas, anyone?
-I've already been spending days researching this ... to no avail Ì†ΩÌ∏ü
+I've already been spending days researching this ... to no avail üòü

 [16:10:19](#VocuVoRzyaK8w-JW3qjzrYvIkVXP2_kQOnWUPelVkhU) <gurzgri>:
 * As some of you might have seen, I'm working on an implemation of an ODBC port scheme.
 Which for datasources like PostgreSQL, Intersystems Cach√©, SQL Server, MS Text Driver and MariaDB already works quite nicely.